Trebor-Huang/mirai-bot/README.md

 A plugin file is a python source file containing a list `plugins` of tuples `(level, PluginClass)`, where `PluginClass` is a child class of `Plugin`.
 It should contain a class attribute `PLUGIN_NAME`, for logging purposes.

 The `handle_event(self, event)` and `handle_disconnect(self)` methods handle QQ events and clean up the plugin for disconnecting, respectively.
 Events are handled by each plugin, where plugins with higher `level` gets the event first.
 If `handle_event` returns `False`, the event is not handed down to the subsequent plugins.
+This means that if a plugin hangs, subsequent plugins cannot handle that event.

 You can use `self.bot` to access the `Bot` object, and `self.logger` to access the logger.